-Writing, at least for me, seems to be a messy, back-and-forth kind of thing.
-It’s a seemingly never-ending loop of laying ideas down, arranging them in some kind of order, and then wrangling them into something that vaguely resembles coherence.
 It would be nice to imagine that writing is just a matter of sticking a bunch of pre-existing notes together like a jigsaw puzzle, but that’s just wishful thinking.
-In reality, it’s more like collage created with scissors and glue — messy, iterative, sometimes frustrating, but ultimately rewarding.
+In reality, it’s more like a collage created with scissors and glue.
+It’s scrappy, iterative, and sometimes frustrating, but ultimately rewarding.

 Here, I’m laying out my personal writing workflow, some thoughts on drafting (and redrafting, and re-redrafting), and how I juggle note-making with actually getting words onto the page.